Xor-el/IntXLib4Pascal/README.md

 Internal Representation and ToString() Performance
 --------------------------------------------------

    For a really huge integer numbers (like 42 in power 1048576 above) `ToString()` call can take a quite some time to execute.
-This is because internally TIntX big integer is stored as 2^32-base number in 'UInt32' array and to generate decimal string output it should be converted from 2^32 base to decimal base.
-Such digits storage approach was chosen intentionally -- it makes 'ToString' slower but uses memory efficiently and makes primitive operations on digits faster than power of 10-base storage (which would make 'ToString()' working faster) and usually computations are used more often than 'ToString()'.
+This is because internally TIntX big integer is stored as 2^32-base number in `UInt32` array and to generate decimal string output it should be converted from 2^32 base to decimal base.
+Such digits storage approach was chosen intentionally -- it makes `ToString` slower but uses memory efficiently and makes primitive operations on digits faster than power of 10-base storage (which would make `ToString()` working faster) and usually computations are used more often than `ToString()`.

 Unit Tests
 --------------------------------------------------
-      Unit Tests can be found in the 'IntXLib.Test' Folder.
+      Unit Tests can be found in the `IntXLib.Test` Folder.
     The Unit tests uses DUnitX and TestInsight.
     (Thanks to the developers of DunitX and TestInsight) for making tools that makes Unit testing fun.